kristiannainggolan/apinest/README.md

 # apinest

-APINEST is simple project API testing using mocha and chai
+APINEST is simple project API automation testing using mocha and chai